Navigating Panic and Depression Phases with STM

 4. Cash and Position Management

-- STM carefully manages available cash and stock positions to ensure sustainability.
+- STM carefully manages available cash and stock positions to ensure sustainability, recalibrating step sizes and trade sizes during resets to avoid over-leveraging or exhausting resources.

 5. Stress-Free Trading

-- Traders experience the least stress during panic and depression because STM provides: A clear recovery plan.
-Incremental progress through small, frequent trades.
+- Traders experience reduced stress during panic and depression phases as STM provides a clear recovery plan and incremental progress through small, frequent trades, replacing panic with confidence and hopelessness with control.

 Why STM Works When Others Fail